 Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) Police Effectiveness Efficiency and Legitimacy (PEEL) Inspections: The PEEL Inspections judge the efficiency, effectiveness and legitimacy of the Constabulary in keeping people safe and reducing crime.
 During 2020/21 HMICFRS suspended much of its inspection regime due to the Covid-19 pandemic.
 In the latest HMICFRS inspection which took place in 2018/19 Cumbria Constabulary was graded as 'good' in all aspects of effectiveness, efficiency and legitimacy.
-The Chief Constable reports to the Police and Crime Commissioner on how the Constabulary will tackle any areas requiring improvement and her response to HMICFRS recommendations.
+The Chief Constable reports to the Police and Crime Commissioner on how the Constabulary will tackle any areas

-- For 2020/21 overall crime decreased by 19%, which equates to a decrease of 7,259 crimes over the 12 month period to 31st March 2021.
-The decrease is largely attributable to the pandemic lockdown. - The crime type which experienced the greatest reduction was 'Violence against the person' which fell by 2,489 crimes, an indication of the impact of closing pubs and nightclubs. - In percentage terms, acquisitive crimes such as burglary (-34%), theft (-33%) and vehicle offences (-34%) all fell sharply. - Whilst the reporting of rape and sexual offences is encouraged, reports fell by 15% in 2020/21 from 1,452 to 1,239. - The only crime type to experience an increase was drug offences, which rose by 23.9% from 922 to 1,142.
+- requiring improvement and her response to HMICFRS recommendations. - For 2020/21 overall crime decreased by 19%, which equates to a decrease of 7,259 crimes over the 12 month period to 31st March 2021.
+The decrease is largely attributable to the pandemic lockdown. - The crime type which experienced the greatest reduction was overall 'Violence against the person' which fell by 2,489 crimes, an indication of the impact of closing pubs and nightclubs.
+Within this broad category certain crime types such as homicides and death and serious injury as a result of unlawful driving rose, but are generally based on low numbers. - In percentage terms, acquisitive crimes such as burglary (-34%), theft (-33%) and vehicle offences (-34%) all fell sharply. - Whilst the reporting of rape and sexual offences is encouraged, reports fell by 15% in 2020/21 from 1,452 to 1,239. - The only other crime type to experience an increase was drug offences, which rose by 23.9% from 922 to 1,142.
 This is an indication of more pro-active policing in this area.